sait-wbdv/fall-2021/src/courses/cpnt260/day06.md

 ### Notes

 ---
-## Activity: Add progressive enhancement to a design from yesterday
+## Activity: Add progressive enhancement to a design
 - Use feature queries
 - Take inspiration from Rachel Andrews [grid by example](https://gridbyexample.com)